carbon-language/carbon-lang/docs/design/README.md

 The bindings in the parameter list default to
-[`let` bindings](#binding-patterns), and so the parameter names are treated as [r-values](#expression-categories-and-value-phases).
+[`let` bindings](#binding-patterns), and so the parameter names are treated as [value expressions](#expression-categories).
 This is appropriate for input parameters.
 This binding will be implemented using a pointer, unless it is legal to copy and copying is cheaper.

 If the `var` keyword is added before the binding, then the arguments will be copied (or moved from a temporary) to new storage, and so can be mutated in the